 Similar to bronchodilators, steroid medication helps open up air passages, allowing you to breathe easily and deeply.

 In serious cases, inhaling the smoke from burning rubber may cause an infection in the lungs.
-Antibiotics are used to help prevent or treat an infection.
+To help prevent or treat an infection use Antibiotics.

 5. Medication for Pain, Swelling, or Fever